 While building a house is exciting, some can find it stressful.
-Building delays, unexpected costs and dealing with contractors can take its toll.
-Pre-designed plans with a fixed price build removes a lot of the uncertainty and headaches but if making lots of choices and being patient isn’t your strong point then an existing home might be the best option.
+Delays, unexpected costs and dealing with contractors can take its toll.
+Pre-designed plans with a fixed price build removes a lot of the uncertainty and headaches.
+Even so, if making lots of choices and being patient isn’t your strong point then an existing home might be the best option.

 Like many decisions when buying a home, the answer is dependent on your personal situation and the market you are buying in.
 And of course, if your partner is determined to have that stained glass window in a character home, the question of whether to build may be moot.

 ...
 We’d love to get your vote for the People’s Choice Award at the Westpac Business Awards.
 Mortgage Lab is focused on helping our clients, supporting our people, educating Kiwis and being socially and environmentally responsible.
 So vote for Mortgage Lab.
 It’ll only take 15 seconds with no registration required.
 Pity votes and protest votes are welcome.

 For many of us, the game Monopoly informs our earliest understanding of how investment property works.
 And so we are given to believe that it’s fairly straightforward to grow from…

 Surrounding yourself with property experts is not just a good idea; it’s absolutely necessary.
 And while it sounds expensive, you don’t need to be rolling in cash.
 In fact, in…